 You don’t need to follow any set rules for your wedding, you can celebrate in a way that is meaningful to you, your family and friends.
 Here we recommend timing that we find works well based on past experience, although feel free to use it more as a rough guide rather than a strict schedule.

 The most common time that we’re booked is from around 7-8 hours.
 This usually covers a bit of preparation with each of you, up until the formalities at the reception are over and the dancing has just started.
 We’re very flexible though and we work around what you’ve got planned for the day.
-We’ll need an extra 1-2 hours if you’ve booked us for both photography and video, as we travel together before the ceremony so that we can photograph and film at the same time.
 As a rough guide we recommend:

 - Around an hour with each of you before the ceremony (more if you’ve got something special happening like cultural traditions, dancing etc)